HR Software Menu Icon

 You might already have some ideas driving your digital transformation ambition.
 But make sure to validate these with an employee survey.

 Conducting a survey will also help you understand which aspects of HR are and aren’t working for employees.
-For example – if the majority of employees struggle to coordinate their annual leave, this should be one of your top priorities.
+For instance, if the majority of employees struggle to coordinate their annual leave, this should be one of your top priorities.

 The final step is the hardest one.
 HR professionals must challenge siloed working and demand a seat at the table for wider digital transformation plans.
 By understanding company goals, you can tie digital transformation efforts to organisational ambitions – and play an integral role in achieving them.

-Taking on technology is a top priority for CEOs in 2023 – it’s time businesses start supplying their HR teams with the digital tools for the job.
+Taking on technology is a top priority for CEOs – it’s time businesses start supplying their HR teams with the digital tools for the job.

 HR plays a critical role in ensuring digital transformation projects are successful.
 As a company-wide touchpoint, HR professionals encourage employee buy-in and engagement during business transformation.